Performance of an LYSO-Based Active Converter for a Conversion Spectrometer aiming for 52.8 MeV photon detection in Future $\mu^+ \to e^+ \gamma$ Search Experiments: Simulation study of active converter design

-We performed a simulation to investigate the dependence of $\eff{topo}$ on the crystal segmentation along both the $z$ and $\phi$ directions (see \figref{fig:fullsketch} for the definition), as shown in \figref{fig:converter_segmentation}.
-The two plots correspond to simulations performed at different incident photon angles, $\theta_\gamma = \SI{90}{\degree}$ and $\SI{30}{\degree}$, with LYSO thicknesses of \SI{3}{mm} and \SI{1.5}{mm}, respectively.
-For $\theta_\gamma = \SI{90}{\degree}$, the $z$-momentum component is small, so the conversion-pair particles follow nearly circular trajectories, increasing the probability of returning to the same converter cell after a full turn.
+We performed simulations to investigate the dependence of $\eff{topo}$ on the crystal segmentation along both the $z$ and $\phi$ directions (see \figref{fig:fullsketch} for definitions).
+The results are shown in \figref{fig:converter_segmentation}.
+The two plots correspond to simulations performed at different incident photon angles, $\theta_\gamma = \ang{90}$ and $\ang{30}$, with LYSO thicknesses of \SI{3}{mm} and \SI{1.5}{mm}, respectively.
+For $\theta_\gamma = \ang{90}$, the $z$-momentum component is small, so the $e^+e^-$ pairs follow nearly circular trajectories, increasing the probability of returning to the same converter cell after a full turn.
 Consequently, segmentation in the $\phi$ direction has a stronger impact on $\eff{topo}$ than segmentation in $z$.
-In contrast, for $\theta_\gamma = \SI{30}{\degree}$, the particles have a larger $z$-momentum component, resulting in more elongated trajectories.
-They are therefore more likely to re-enter a different $z$ cell, making $\eff{topo}$ more sensitive to $z$ segmentation than to $\phi$ segmentation.
-Taking into account the total number of readout channels, the baseline segmentation was chosen to be \SI{5}{mm} in width ($\phi$ direction) and \SI{50}{mm} in length ($z$ direction), which yields $\eff{topo}$ of $\SI{95.6}{\percent}$.
+In contrast, for $\theta_\gamma = \ang{30}$, the particles have a larger $z$-momentum component, resulting in more elongated trajectories.
+They are therefore more likely to re-enter a different $z$-cell, making $\eff{topo}$ more sensitive to $z$ segmentation than to $\phi$ segmentation.
+Taking into account the total number of readout channels, the baseline segmentation was chosen to be \SI{5}{mm} in width ($\phi$ direction) and \SI{50}{mm} in length ($z$ direction), which yields an $\eff{topo}$ of $\SI{95.6}{\percent}$.